GoogleCloudPlatform/endpoints-codelab-android/README.md

 ```

 You can then point your browser to [http://localhost:8080](http://localhost:8080)
-to exercise the sample endpoints functionality or more interestingly go to
+to exercise the sample Endpoints functionality or more interestingly go to
 [http://localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer)
 to use the Google API Explorer tool which you may already be familiar with if
 you've used in the past any public Google API.
 See the
 [Appendix - Using the APIs Explorer](#user-content-appendix---using-the-apis-explorer)
 at the end of this document for further details.

-Once done testing the default endpoint, stop the local development app server
+Once done testing the default Endpoint, stop the local development app server
 (use the red square in the log window or **Run > Stop**).

 At this point we have the basic Endpoints infrastructure in place but we still